Teacher Profile

 What needs to be purchased?

-Notes and poems will be provided and can be printed out, but a copy of the novel and play will need to be purchased.
+Notes and poems will be provided and can be printed out, but a copy of the novel and play will need to be acquired.

 What about further study?